Taurus TH9 Review [2023]: Is This Budget Gun Worth It?

 Taurus TH9 Background

-Experienced shooters will appreciate the ability to fire in either single- or double-action providing the ability to strike a round again should ignition fail.
-Enabling full advantage of this ability the TH9C can be carried cocked and locked in single action with the safety on, decocked for a double action first pull to serve as the safety, or decocked and with the safety on.
+Experienced shooters will appreciate the ability to fire in either single or double-action mode, allowing for a second strike on a round if ignition fails.
+To fully leverage this, the TH9C can be carried cocked and locked in single-action with the safety on, decocked for a double-action first pull serving as the safety, or decocked with the safety engaged.

-I’m personally a fan of hammer-fired guns offering these features, but models like the TH9C are few and far between in today’s striker-fired market.
-Typically it costs more to manufacture a SA/DA gun which pushes prices higher and demand down as less-expensive striker-fired guns are able to undersell.
+As an army veteran, I’m personally a fan of hammer-fired guns offering these features.
+However, models like the TH9C are few and far between in today’s striker-fired market.
+Usually, it costs more to manufacture a SA/DA gun which pushes prices higher and demand down as less-expensive striker-fired can undersell.

 In addition to the second strike benefit, hammer-fired pistols are much safer for carry; place your thumb over the hammer while holstering and no amount of trigger interference will discharge the firearm without first giving you clear tactile feedback that something is amiss.
 With appendix carry being en mode these days it only makes sense to have that added level of safety and security.